* This page is for Consumers *

-Common tooth disorders include cavities (caused by tooth decay), pulpitis, periapical abscess, impacted teeth, and malocclusion.
-Fractured, loosened, and knocked-out teeth are considered urgent dental problems (see Urgent Dental Problems: Fractured, Loosened, or Knocked-Out Teeth), as are some toothaches.
+Common tooth disorders include cavities (caused by tooth decay), pulpitis, periapical abscess, impacted teeth, and malocclusion (see Malocclusion).
+Fractured, loosened, and knocked-out teeth are considered urgent dental problems (see Fractured, Loosened, or Knocked-Out Teeth), as are some toothaches (see Toothache).
 Tooth decay, which often leads to toothache and tooth loss, can be largely prevented with good oral hygiene, which helps remove plaque and prevent tartar buildup.

 Plaque is a filmlike substance composed of bacteria, saliva, food debris, and dead cells.
+It occurs in everyone.
 Plaque is continually being deposited on teeth, day and night.
-It occurs in everyone.
+After a tooth is cleaned, plaque develops on the surface of the tooth within about 24 hours.
+After about 72 hours, the plaque starts to harden and becomes tartar.
 Because plaque can encourage growth of the kind of bacteria that leads to tooth decay, it needs to be removed by daily brushing and flossing.

 Tartar (calculus) is hardened (calcified) plaque that forms a white covering at the base of the teeth, particularly the tongue side of the front lower teeth and the cheek side of the upper molars (the teeth at the back of the mouth).
 Because tartar is formed from plaque, daily brushing to remove plaque can significantly reduce the buildup of tartar.
 However, once tartar has formed, it can be adequately removed only by a dentist or dental hygienist.